ory/docs/guides/hydra/3-overview/3-limitations.md

 <!-- toc -->

+## MySQL <= 5.6 / MariaDB

+ORY Hydra has issues with MySQL <= 5.6 (but not MySQL 5.7+) and certain MariaDB versions.
+Read more about this [here](https://github.com/ory/hydra/issues/377).
+Our recommendation is to use MySQL 5.7+ or PostgreSQL.

 ## Resource Owner Password Credentials Grant Type (ROCP)

 ORY Hydra does not and will not implement the Resource Owner Password Credentials Grant Type.
 Read on for context.